 Baseline average daily discharge data for the Mad River hydrometric station south of the Site and the Pretty River hydrometric station north of the Site are summarized in box and whisker plots in Figures D-3 and D-4.
-The 2022 average daily discharge data are also shown for comparison and indicate that the observed flows were generally between the median and 75th percentile of the baseline data for both watercourses.
-This indicates that local runoff at the Site is expected to be marginally above baseline median conditions.
+The 2023 average daily discharge data are also shown for comparison and indicate that the observed flows were generally similar to the median of the baseline data for both watercourses.
+However, a number of discharge events were observed to exceed the 75th percentile in January, February, April, July and December, while drier periods (i.e., discharge below the 25th percentile) were observed in early March and November.

-4.2 GROUNDWATER LEVELS
+4.2 Groundwater Levels